What is Truck Factoring & How Does it Help Truckers?

 In the commercial trucking business, one of the most crucial aspects of the trade is to fulfill deliveries as soon as possible.
 However, the payments from customers — which can take anywhere from four to six weeks on average — are slow when you consider the direct expenses that come with order fulfillment.
-After all, many costs that accompany operating a large truck across hundreds and sometimes thousands of miles.
+After all, many costs accompany operating a large truck across hundreds and sometimes thousands of miles.
 These costs include things like fuel and oil costs, as well as any parts repair or maintenance needs that might arise along the way.

 With the option of truck factoring, fleets can turn to a middle party that forwards money from an invoice for an outstanding order.
 That way, the fleet can have the money right away to cover its costs and get the orders straight out to its customers.
 As long as the client is approved upon a credit check, the money for the invoice is deposited to the fleet within 24 hours.
 This option can be especially beneficial to small and medium-sized fleets, which might otherwise be crippled by overhead costs when cash flow is slow.

-Qualities of the Best Freight Factoring Companies
+What are the Qualities of the Best Freight Factoring Companies?

 Fast Funding & 24/7 Cash Advances

 Sometimes you cannot wait to be paid on 30-45 day payment terms.
 A company should offer support and cash advances 24/7 so you can have the money when you need it.
 Factoring makes it possible to get money a whole lot sooner to cover the immediate costs of transporting goods across state and regional lines.

 When you sell a client invoice to a freight factoring company, you’ll be able to get money within the same day to cover the costs associated with trucking freights across great distances.
 That way, you don’t have to wait up to a month and a half to cover the following expenses that come with operating a trucking company.
 With the best freight factoring companies, it’s a win–win situation where you get the necessary cash to pay for gas and maintenance, and your customers still get their shipments on time.